The Lode Project

 Can I make additional or multiple contributions to the LODE Project?

-Yes, you can always add additional contributions to your LODE account at any time, at the prevailing conversion rate, by placing either a “Buy” or “Deliver” order through your online LODE account.
+Yes, you can always add additional contributions to your LODE account at any time by placing either a “Buy” or “Deliver” order through your online LODE account.

-When do I receive a confirmation of my contribution from SWP?
+When do I receive a confirmation of my contribution from BDA?

-Once your contribution has been deposited into the vault, you will receive confirmation by way of an email from SWP Cayman.
+Once your contribution has been deposited into the vault, you will receive confirmation by way of an email from BDA Cayman.

 When do I receive a confirmation of my order in my online LODE account?

-You will typically receive confirmation of your contribution to your LODE account from LODE within 5 business days after you receive your confirmation from SWP Cayman.
+You will typically receive confirmation of your contribution to your LODE account from LODE within 5 business days after you receive your confirmation from BDA Cayman.

 Can I contribute gold bullion to the LODE Project?

 Yes, you can contribute investment-grade gold to the LODE Project.
 When placing your “Deliver” order through your LODE online account, simply click on the “silver” box at the top of the page and change it to “Gold” and then indicate the number of ounces or grams of gold that you are contributing.
-Once you have completed your order, you will then receive instructions from SWP Cayman, LODE’s vaulting partner, on how to “Deliver” your gold contribution to the vault.
+Once you have completed your order, you will then receive instructions from BDA Cayman on how to “Deliver” your gold contribution to the vault.
 The current conversion rate of gold to silver is 75 ounces of silver for each ounce of gold contributed.

 Which Blockchain do the LODE Tokens and AGX Coins use?

-A cryptocurrency wallet is a software program that stores private and public keys and interacts with various blockchains to enable users to send and receive digital currency and monitor their balance.
-There are three types of wallets – desktop wallets, cloud wallets and cold storage wallets.
+A cryptocurrency wallet is a software program that stores private and public keys, and which interacts with various blockchains to enable users to send and receive digital currency and monitor their balances.
+The LODE community currently offers four types of wallets, the AGXPay Mobile Wallet, the LODE Desktop Wallet, Hyperledger custody wallet and Paper Wallets.

 What is a payment gateway?